Temple of Poseidon, Sounion: Placement

 The Greeks often chose temple locations that were physically related to or suggestive of the deity honored in the temples.
 Peak sanctuaries, for example, were often dedicated to Zeus, the god of the heavens and weather.

 The choice of location was however also often influenced by practical considerations.
 According to the authors of Ancient Greece – Temples and Sanctuaries, the decision to build the temple at Sounion is clearly related to the visibility of the sea lanes to and from Piraeus, which provided the first and final vantage points from which incoming and exiting ships could be seen.
 The Cape of Sounion can be found on the coast of the Myrtoan Sea in the southern part of Greece.

-Jessica Paga and Margaret M. Miles argue that the most plausible explanation for the location of the temple was connected with the increasing strength and prominence of the Athenian navy.
-Coupled with the ongoing conflict of Athens with the islanders of Aegina was the threat to Athens from the Boeotians and Chalkidians in 506/5 BC.
+Jessica Paga and Margaret M. Miles argue that the most plausible explanation for the location of the temple was connected with the increasing strength and prominence of the Athenian navy, coupled with the ongoing conflict of Athens with the islanders of Aegina and the threat to Athens from the Boeotians and Chalkidians in 506/5 BCE.
 The placement of the temple can be seen as serving both military and economic strategies.
 Cape Sounion, the most southern part of Attica, witnessed a lot of mercantile naval traffic.
 A temple there could also have served the purpose of surveillance for potential enemy attacks.
 According to archaeologists from the University of Vienna's Institute of Classical Archeology, the degree of access or accessibility of Sounion itself for Athenians and members of the cult of Poseidon from other demes remains unclear.

 Construction

-Secured by its own peribolos (court enclosed by a wall), propylaea (gateway), and two stoas (covered walkways or porticos), the construction of the ancient Temple of Poseidon around 490 BC was likely a large investment made by the state of Athens.
-Between 508/7 and 480/79 BC Athens is believed to have supported the founding and expansion of several sanctuaries in Attica, including those at Rhamnous, Mounychia in Piraeus, and Eleusis.
+Secured by its own peribolos (court enclosed by a wall), propylaea (gateway), and two stoas (covered walkways or porticos), the construction of the ancient Temple of Poseidon around 490 BCE was likely a large investment made by the state of Athens.
+Between 508/7 and 480/79 BCE Athens is believed to have supported the founding and expansion of several sanctuaries in Attica, including those at Rhamnous, Mounychia in Piraeus, and Eleusis.

 As already explained above, one reason for the construction of the temple may have been militarily important and strategic location of the temple.
 Following the battle with the Persians at Marathon, the Athenians were weak and were vulnerable to a naval strike.
 Athens at the time faced nearby enemies, like the island of Aigina, that could have taken advantage of Athen's recovering army by attacking by sea.
 Therefore, Athens needed a lookout, for which Cape Sounion was the perfect place because anyone traveling by the coast of Attica needed to go around Cape Sounion.
 So construction of the temple right beside the water was a military tactic that secured an outpost in a highly trafficked area in order to keep tabs on the movements of enemies.